BioinformaticsSTU/TGStools/README.md

 ----------------------------
-## extract_lncRNA_gtf.py: A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA
+## extract_lncRNA_gtf
 ----------------------------

+A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA

 ### Input files